South West Norfolk (UK Parliament constituency): History

 Shephard decided not to run again in 2005 and was elevated to a peerage.
 The Conservative Party selected Christopher Fraser, former MP for Mid Dorset and Poole North and he was elected with a comfortable majority of over 10,000 votes.

 On 28 May 2009, Fraser announced that he would be standing down at the 2010 general election citing family reasons.
 This was after his expenses claims were highlighted in The Daily Telegraph; according to the newspaper, Fraser claimed £1,800 in public money for buying 215 trees and marking out the boundary of his second home in the constituency.

-Liz Truss was elected to succeed Fraser at the 2010 general election, which saw the Conservatives return to government after 13 years in opposition, however, the party went into a coalition with the Liberal Democrats.
-Truss served as a Cabinet Minister under various Conservative Prime Ministers since 2014, serving as Environment Secretary between 2014-16 under the leadership of David Cameron, Secretary of State for Justice and Lord Chancellor between 2016-17 under the leadership of Theresa May, and Secretary of State for International Trade and President of the Board of Trade between 2019-21 under the leadership of Boris Johnson; before she was promoted to serve as Secretary of State for Foreign, Commonwealth and Development Affairs in 2021.
-In 2022, Truss won the July–September 2022 Conservative Party leadership election that followed Boris Johnson's decision to stand down as UK Prime Minister and Leader of the Conservative Party, and was subsequently appointed Prime Minister by Queen Elizabeth II on 6 September.
+Liz Truss was elected to succeed Fraser at the 2010 general election, which saw the Conservatives return to government.
+Truss served as a Cabinet minister under various Conservative prime ministers since 2014, serving as Environment Secretary between 2014 and 2016 under the leadership of David Cameron, Secretary of State for Justice and Lord Chancellor between 2016 and 2017 under the leadership of Theresa May, and Secretary of State for International Trade and President of the Board of Trade between 2019 and 2021 under the leadership of Boris Johnson; before she was promoted to serve as Foreign Secretary in 2021.
+In 2022, Truss won the 2022 Conservative leadership election and was subsequently appointed Prime Minister on 6 September.
 Truss resigned as Prime Minister of the United Kingdom on 25 October 2022.
+Truss lost her seat to Terry Jermy of the Labour Party at the 2024 general election, a landslide victory for Labour nationally.
+Her defeat was described by The Spectator as a "Portillo moment".